 These are some photos of the pieces I’ve knitted utilizing img2track, the program that allows a Brother KH-930/940/950i to talk directly to a computer.
 It creates a pattern from a graphic image file that loads directly into the machine for knitting.

 If this intrigues you and you’re interested in more info, take a look at DaviWorks - img2track knitting machine software.
-Also check out the Q&A thread about img2track in the Machine Knitting Group and our own group here on Ravelry, Img2track For Machine Knitters.
+Also check out the group here on Ravelry, Img2track For Machine Knitters.

 Tiger Series Tiger #1 in 4 color double bed jacquard, and #2 in 2 color fair isle.
 I hope to add an illusion knit soon.

 Knitting Kids’ Art I spent a day at the Children’s Museum, scanning and knitting kids’ artwork.

 Panna Frost Flower Lace I finally managed to chart out this beautiful pattern published by Foldi-Knits.
 This is my first attempt at knitting it.
 I’m very pleased with how it turned out.

 Jimi Hendrix Illusion I am super excited about developing a method for producing these incredibly complex patterns and being able to load them into the knitting machine with img2track!
 The way this knitting works is that it utilizes surface texture to hide selected areas of color so that an image, not visible from the front, becomes visible when viewed from the side/edge.
 Here’s a YouTube animation of the photos.